-- 4.1 The calls to be made by the monitoring pilots during instrument approaches, e.g. at the outer marker and at 100 ft above decision height or thereabouts.
-In the case of Category II and III weather minima approaches, the appropriate calls and responses will need to be stated in some detail. - 4.2 Correct reporting of height changes to ATC: it should be particularly noted that the report should not be made before arriving at or before leaving the particular altitude/level. - 4.3 Provision of one altimeter to be set to an appropriate QNH setting when flying at or near to the Minima Safe Altitude (particularly for unpressurised single crew aircraft) would be a prudent precaution. - 4.4 Cross checking of altimeters at appropriate intervals by all flight deck crew during climb and descent. - 4.5 Instructions requiring the co-pilot to advise the pilot-in-command that he/she is approaching the assigned altitude or level. - 4.6 An instruction requiring the crew to inform ATC, prior to commencement of a radar approach, of the intention to use QNH settings throughout the procedure. - 4.7 Procedures for use of Altitude Alert Systems, if fitted.
+- 4.2 Correct reporting of height changes to ATC: it should be particularly noted that the report should not be made before arriving at or before leaving the particular altitude/level. - 4.3 Provision of one altimeter to be set to an appropriate QNH setting when flying at or near to the Minima Safe Altitude (particularly for unpressurised single crew aircraft) would be a prudent precaution. - 4.4 Cross checking of altimeters at appropriate intervals by all flight deck crew during climb and descent. - 4.5 Instructions requiring the co-pilot to advise the pilot-in-command that he/she is approaching the assigned altitude or level. - 4.6 An instruction requiring the crew to inform ATC, prior to commencement of a radar approach, of the intention to use QNH settings throughout the procedure. - 4.7 Procedures for use of Altitude Alert Systems, if fitted.